Affirmations for Social Anxiety

 - To help you reduce stress around certain situations.

 Remember that your subconscious mind is trying to keep you safe so it wants to trigger your anxiety.
 However, as you will most likely have learned your fear in childhood it is working on old outdated information.
 You need to remind the subconscious that as an adult you have the skills, knowledge and resources to handle things in a very different way as an adult.
+Positive affirmations can do that quickly and easily as they help you challenge your negative thoughts.

 Using positive mantras for social anxiety can help you to keep your thoughts positive and focused on what you do know and what you can do rather than on what could go wrong.
 By constant repetition and reminders, you can help yourself to step out of your comfort zone and make positive changes.